 - 1. Train foodservice employees on using the procedures in this SOP.
-Refer to the Using and Calibrating Thermometers SOP.
-Sanitize thermometers after each food. - 2.
-Follow state and local health department requirements. - 3.
-Follow state & local health department requirements based on the 2001 FDA Food Code: - Hold hot foods at 135 °F or above - Hold cold foods at 41 °F or below - 4.
+Refer to the Using and Calibrating Thermometers SOP. - 2.
+Follow State or local health department requirements. - 3.
+State or local health department requirements are based on the 2013 FDA Food Code: - Hold hot foods at 135 oF or above - Hold cold foods at 41 °F or below - 4.
 Preheat steam tables and hot boxes.

 - 1. Use a clean, sanitized, and calibrated probe thermometer to measure the temperature of the food. - 2.
-Take temperatures of foods by inserting the thermometer near the surface of the product, at the thickest part, and at other various locations. - Take temperatures of holding units by placing a HOT HOLDING calibrated thermometer in the coolest part of a hot holding unit or warmest part of a cold holding unit. - 4.
-For hot foods held for service: - Verify that the air/water temperature of any unit is at 135 °F or above before use. - Reheat foods in accordance with the Reheating for Hot Holding SOP. - All hot potentially hazardous foods should be 135 °F or above before placing the food out for display or service. - Take the internal temperature of food before placing it on a steam table or in a hot holding unit and at least every 30 minutes thereafter.
+Take temperatures of foods by inserting the thermometer near the surface of the product, at the thickest part, and at other various locations. - 3.
+Take temperatures of holding units by placing a calibrated thermometer in the coolest part of a hot holding unit or warmest part of a cold holding unit. - 4.
+For hot foods held for service: - Verify that the air/water temperature of any unit is at 135 ${}^{\circ}\text{F}$ or above before use. - Reheat foods in accordance with the Reheating for Hot Holding SOP. - All hot potentially hazardous foods should be 135 °F or above before placing the food out for display or service. - Take the internal temperature of food before placing it on a steam table or in a hot holding unit and at least every 2 hours thereafter.

-Holding Hot and Cold Potentially Hazardous Foods, continued
+Holding Hot and Cold Potentially Hazardous Foods, continued Tazewell County Schools Nutrition Department